dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 ### Publishing to Maven central

-This is easiest via sontype OSSRH, see [docs here](https://docs.github.com/en/actions/publishing-packages/publishing-java-packages-with-maven).

-This may also be relevant: [Publishing to maven central](https://github.com/chhh/sonatype-ossrh-parent/blob/master/publishing-to-maven-central.md).
+Sontype OSSRH is now outdated.
+Therefore, one should now [publish to maven central](https://github.com/chhh/sonatype-ossrh-parent/blob/master/publishing-to-maven-central.md).
+Their docs aren't great though.

 ### Publishing to GitHub packages